 - a.
 Drill cuttings; - b.
-Fracturing water, flow-back water and produced water; - c.
-Treatment sludge generated from the treatment of liquid waste from O&G drilling operations; - d.
-Filter socks; and - e.
-Sediments formed in tank bottoms and impoundments.
+Hydraulic fracturing flow-back water and produced water; - c.
+Treatment sludge generated from the onsite treatment of liquid waste from O&G well development operations; - d.
+Filter socks; - e.
+Sediments formed in tank bottoms and impoundments; and - f.
+Well pad liners, containment liners or structures, piping, etc.

-Wastes generated by other industries, such as drinking water or wastewater treatment facilities, refractory material, thermal insulation wastes, demolition wastes, and wastes generated from ceramics manufacturing may also contain TENORM.

-All generators shall follow DEP's Request to Process or Dispose of Residual Waste (Form U) process.
+As noted above, wastes generated by other industries, such as drinking water or wastewater treatment facilities, refractory material, thermal insulation wastes, demolition wastes, and wastes generated from ceramics manufacturing may also contain TENORM.
+All generators of TENORM waste must work with the disposal facility and follow DEP's Request to Process or Dispose of Residual Waste (Form U) procedures.

-Although there are multiple waste streams that may contain TENORM from both conventional and unconventional gas wells, including sediments, drill cuttings, filter socks, and other materials from drilling sites, most of the relatively higher volumes and activity levels of TENORM are found in the sludge generated by facilities processing used fracturing water or brines for reuse or disposal.
-For this reason, facilities that process wastewater from O&G drilling operations shall develop and submit for approval an RP Action Plan in accordance with this guidance.
-It is recommended that O&G well developers and wastewater treatment operations generating TENORM waste (with potentially high levels of radium) utilize standard radiochemistry methods to assay waste prior to transport on public roads.
+Although there are multiple waste streams that may contain TENORM from O&G wells, including sediments, drill cuttings, filter socks, hydraulic fracturing flowback water, and other wastes associated with O&G well development, most of the relatively higher volumes and activity levels of TENORM are found in the sludge generated by facilities processing used hydraulic fracturing flowback water, produced fluids or brines for beneficial use or disposal.
+For this reason, facilities that process wastewater from O&G well development operations should develop and submit for approval an RP Action Plan if required.
+It is recommended that O&G well site operators and wastewater treatment operations generating TENORM waste (with potentially high levels of radium) utilize standard gamma spectroscopy methods to assay waste prior to transport on public roads to ensure compliance with state and federal DOT regulations.

-Landfills that accept TENORM-containing waste for disposal shall provide justification in the proposed RP Action Plan demonstrating that it can adequately handle TENORM-containing waste, taking into consideration the facility's design and operational plan (e.g., considering the facility's engineered barriers, leachate collection and treatment, and environmental monitoring) and apply for approval to dispose of TENORM-containing waste at the facility through a permit modification.
+Landfills that accept TENORM-containing waste for disposal should provide justification in the proposed RP Action Plan demonstrating that it can adequately handle TENORM-containing waste, taking into consideration the facility's design and operational plan (e.g., considering the facility's engineered barriers, leachate collection and treatment, and environmental monitoring) and apply for approval to dispose of TENORM-containing waste at the facility through a permit modification.
 The monthly and annual volume of TENORM-containing waste that the facility is permitted to accept may be limited by DEP to ensure that the dose to a member of the public residing on the landfill in the future will not exceed 25 mrem/yr with all exposure pathways (including radon) considered.
-DEP monitors the disposal of TENORM-containing wastes annually to ensure its disposal protocol is followed.
+DEP monitors the quantity of TENORM-containing wastes annually to ensure its disposal protocol is followed.
 DEP issues guidelines annually to all landfills outlining the monitoring and tracking requirements for the acceptance of TENORM-containing waste.